 Step 3.
 Double-click on the Current Value field of the Status row to enable MSN notification.
 Set Status to Enable if you want the module to be activated every time the Root Agent is started.
 Note that the On/Off switch should also be in the On position before you turn off the server or close the utility.
 Otherwise, you will have to manually enable the function whenever you reboot your server.

-- Step 4.
-Select the severity level of events to be sent to the receiver station. - Step 5.
-Provide a valid MSN contact by entering the user name. - Step 6.
+Step 4.
+Select the severity level of events to be sent to the receiver station.

+Step 6.
 Provide the associated password.